Dannykl/Sentiment-Analysis-for-Twitter/README.md

 I am currectly developing a supervised learning Sentiment Analysis(using Python) for dissertation.
-All works will be available for public very soon.
+All works will be available soon.

 -Collect labelled and unlabelled tweets